 As part of the TUV SUD Functional Safety Certification Programme, Method Functional Safety offer the TUV SUD Certified Training course and examination in IEC 61508.

 The course is universally recognised as the essential qualification for professionals and engineers working either as a manufacturer of products that need to meet the design requirements of IEC 61508, or for those designers, end users and systems integrators working across a range of industries.
 The course provides an overview of the entire IEC 61508 lifecycle and details how key aspects such as Verification, Validation, Functional Safety Assessments and Audits can be practically implemented.

 On successful completion of the course and the examination, delegates that can demonstrate the required level of experience will achieve either the “TUV Functional Safety Professional” or “Functional Safety Engineer” awards.
 Certification takes place in cooperation with TUV SUD.

-The Course is structured over 3 days of class room training, followed by a 3-hour exam on the 4th and final day.
+The Course is delivered over 3-days followed by a 3-hour closed book examination on the 4th and final day.

 IEC 61508 Training: Introduction, definition of functional safety management and system analysis